nginxinc/nginx-basics-workshops/lab5/readme.md

    Notice there are two errors.
 One for TCP connections and the other one is for failed HTTP health check.

-1. Once you have investigated and resolved the issues with `web3` container you can start it again using below command.
+1. Once you have investigated and resolved the issues with `web3` backend server you can start it again using below command.

    ```bash
     docker start $WEB3
    ```

-   NGINX health checks will detect `web3` container is healthy again after 2 successive checks, and will begin sending traffic to it again.
+   After 2 successive health checks, NGINX will detect `web3` backend server is healthy again and begin sending active traffic to it.
 Observe the NGINX Plus dashboard.
 You can see that the status of `web3` backend server is now green.
    ![health check one up](media/health-check-one-up.png)

 ## NGINX Dynamic Reconfiguration